Sunday, December 25, 2016

 One might then wonder why 24:55 records that Rivka's brother asked for Rivka to stay at home for some time if Lavan had also said in 24:50, that "he would not say anything bad or good"?
 Did Lavan go back on his word?
 More likely, the reference to Rivka's brother in 24:55 is not to Lavan but to a different brother of Rivka.
 The proof is that had 24:55 been referring to Lavan, then the text would have referred to him by his name, as occurs throughout the chapter.
 Instead, 24:55 is referring to another brother of Rivka who is referred to anonymously as Rivka's brother, and this anonymous brother asked for Rivka to remain at home for some time.

-With this understanding, we can also understand why the servant did not give any gifts to Betuel in 24:53.
+With this understanding, maybe we can also understand why the servant did not give any gifts to Betuel in 24:53.
 The servant already had the agreement from Lavan and Betuel for the match, and they had indicated that they did not want to have anything more to do with the servant as they said, "here is Rivka before you, take her and go," 24:51.
 Thus, the servant did not give them any gifts.
 However, the servant must have sensed that not everybody else in the family was so thrilled with the match.
-Thus, he gave Rivka's mother and her anonymous brother (not Lavan) gifts to get them to more supportive of the match, but in this effort he did not succeed since the following morning they tried to stop the match by requesting that Rivka not leave right away, 24:55.
+Thus, he gave Rivka's mother and her anonymous brother (not Lavan) gifts to get them to be more supportive of the match, but in this effort he did not succeed since the following morning they tried to stop the match by requesting that Rivka not leave right away, 24:55.

 Tuesday, November 1, 2016